-The waterfall of Urridafoss in South- West iceland is often overlooked as people rush to reach the more famous Seljalandsfoss and Skogafoss.
+The waterfall of Urridafoss Iceland is often overlooked as people rush to reach the more famous Seljalandsfoss and Skogafoss.
 And yet, this is the waterfall with the highest volume in Iceland.
-I checked it out on my way to Thormosk and enjoyed its power and sound.
-However I must admit it is not the prettiest Icelandic waterfall and it is very difficult to photograph.
+It is very difficult to photograph but great to experience with the surround sound it creates.
+Below is my guide to plan your visit.

 Urridafoss (the warterfall of Salmon) flows with a quantity is 360m3 in a second which is the highest volume of water of all waterfalls in Iceland.
 It flows in the river Thjorsa which is the longest in Iceland with 230 km.
 The fall is 6 meter high and the power is more than 100MW.
 In the winter the waterfall can freeze and the depth of the ice can reach up to 20 meter.